octokit/plugin-rest-endpoint-methods.js/docs/pulls/listRequestedReviewers.md

 ---
-name: List requested reviewers for a pull request
+name: Get all requested reviewers for a pull request
 example: octokit.rest.pulls.listRequestedReviewers({ owner, repo, pull_number })
 route: GET /repos/{owner}/{repo}/pulls/{pull_number}/requested_reviewers
 scope: pulls
 type: API method
 ---

-# List requested reviewers for a pull request
+# Get all requested reviewers for a pull request

-Lists the users or teams whose review is requested for a pull request.
+Gets the users or teams whose review is requested for a pull request.
 Once a requested reviewer submits a review, they are no longer considered a requested reviewer.
 Their review will instead be returned by the [List reviews for a pull request](https://docs.github.com/rest/pulls/reviews#list-reviews-for-a-pull-request) operation.

 ```js
 octokit.rest.pulls.listRequestedReviewers({